beowulf-foundation/beowulf-python/README.md

 ```
 ## Configuration

-Create a new client instance of Beowulfd and add your account to wallet
+* Create a new client instance of Beowulfd and add your account to wallet
-Replace nodes with your endpoints which participate to MAINNET or TESTNET chain
+* Replace nodes with your endpoints which participate to MAINNET or TESTNET chain
+*Note:* Client library will detect MAINNET or TESTNET properties through your provided endpoint.

 ##### Client setup
 ```